martin1/projecteuler/README.md

-projecteuler
+Project Euler
 ============

-Solutions to problems from projecteuler.net
+Solutions to problems from projecteuler.net - in C#, yo